prettydiff/share-file-systems/documentation/commands.md

 1. `share service test`
    - The 'test' argument tells the service to use data from a separate settings location for running tests instead of the user's actual data.
 1. `share service test browser 9000`
-   - An example with all supported arguments.
-The supported arguments may occur in any order, but the third argument (after 'browser' and 'test') must be a number.
+   - An example with multiple supported arguments.
+The supported arguments may occur in any order.
 1. `share service ip:192.168.1.125`
    - An argument that begins with 'ip:' forces use of the specified IP address.
+Any string passed as an address will be attempted as a service hostname, but will error if not a locally available IP address.
 1. `share service secure`
    - The 'secure' argument forces the service to use secure protocols: HTTPS and WSS.
+If both 'secure' and 'insecure' arguments are supplied 'secure' takes precedence.
 1. `share service insecure`
    - The 'insecure' argument forces the service to use insecure protocols: HTTP and WS.
+If both 'secure' and 'insecure' arguments are supplied 'secure' takes precedence.

 ## test
 Builds the application and then runs all the test commands